Use of Functions

 This problem can be overcome by passing arguments from one function to another.
 The 'DrawBox' program.

-the line Begin DrawTop(argTopSize) indicates that the argument passed to this function is stored in a variable call argTopSize, which can be used by the function.
+The line DrawTop(TopSize) indicates that when the program goes to the DrawTop function, the variable TopSize is passed as an argument for the function to use.the line Begin DrawTop(argTopSize) indicates that the argument passed to this function is stored in a variable call argTopSize, which can be used by the function.
 (The same applies to the variable passed to DrawSide)

 #include<stdio.h> int FindSmaller(int, int); // function prototype void main() { int a = 3, b = 6, smaller; smaller = FindSmaller(a,b); // function call printf("The smaller number is %d", smaller); } int FindSmaller(int arga, int argb) // function header { int small = argb; if (arga < argb) { small = arga; } return(small); }Note: You can create your own header file for your functions. you don't need a prototype in this case. however, you would need a #include"HeaderFileName.h".